The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 |High customer review scores||Doesn't cover vehicles older than 2010|

-ForeverCar customers have four plans from which to choose.
-Each plan comes with an unlimited mileage limit, but each plan is also limited to three years.
+ForeverCar customers have four plans to choose from.
+Each plan comes with an unlimited mileage limit but is limited to three years.
 That means you'd have to purchase a second plan if you want to cover your car beyond three years.

 - Platinum Plus: Comprehensive coverage plus coverage for some wear items such as brake pads and headlights